reine-ishyanami/gemini-app/README.md

 10. press Enter to show selected history chat.

 11. press Del to delete selected history chat, you should confirm the action, press Tab to switch, press Enter again to confirm or cancel.

+12. press F2/Ctrl + s to save the modify of settings.

 ## ToDo